-Pathway C
+Pathway Y

-Pupils who we believe will confidently manage the demands of studying many courses at Key Stage 4 will follow pathway C which allows three option choices from the full range of courses that are on offer from which we encourage students to choose a humanities subject from either Geography or History.
-Pupils will also have the opportunity to study Statistics during period 7, which will together with English, Mathematics, and Combined Science from the core curriculum, give pupils the opportunity to achieve up to nine GCSEs.
+Pupils who we believe will confidently manage the demands of studying many courses at Key Stage 4 will follow Pathway Y. This pathway allows for three option choices from the full range of courses on offer.
+Students on this pathway are encouraged to choose a humanities subject from either Geography or History.
+Pupils will also have the opportunity to study Triple Science, which will together with English, Mathematics, and Combined Science from the core curriculum, give pupils the opportunity to achieve up to nine GCSEs.